Prof. Dr. Karl-Friedrich Krey & Dr. Anja Ratzman & Benjamin Hanel

 Germany

-• 1993–1999: Studies in dentistry at the Free University of Berlin/ Humboldt University of Berlin
+• 1993–1999 Studied dentistry at the Free University of Berlin and Humboldt University of Berlin

-• Teaching research and design of new teaching and examination formats for pre-clinical training and orthodontic teaching
+• Educational research and the development of new teaching and examination formats for preclinical training and orthodontic education

-• Postgraduate training – conception of the postgraduate Master’s degree programmes "Dental functional diagnostics and therapy with computer support" and "Dental aesthetics and function"
+• Postgraduate education: Development of the postgraduate Master’s programmes “Dental Functional Diagnostics and Therapy with Computer Support” and “Dental Aesthetics and Function”

 • Craniomandibular dysfunction